MaxMcIntyre/Year3-Notes/cs342/cs342-notes.md

    * This gives the identity matrix - not very useful for dimensionality reduction
 * But if $k \ll d$, $\textbf{W}_{enc}^{(1)}$ maps to a $k$-dimensional space - a dimensionality reduction
 * The output of the AE must lie in a $k$-dimensional feature space spanned by the columns of $\textbf{W}_{dec}^{(1)}$
-* Let us use the PCA feature spac as the baseline space:
+* Let us use the PCA feature space as the baseline space:
    * Let us assume the PCs are the columns of a $d \times k$ matrix $\textbf{U}$ starting from column 1, i.e. the top PC
    * The linear AE is equivalent to PCA by setting $\textbf{W}_{dec}^{(1)}=\textbf{U}$ and $\textbf{W}_{enc}^{(1)}=\textbf{U}^T$
 * If orthogonality and normalisation are imposed to $\textbf{W}_{dec}^{(1)}$, it is possible to implement PCA using this linear AE with $k=d$